futel/futel.net/pages/wishlist.md

 - Desk/home phones.
 - IP phones.
 Here are [some](http://www.voip-info.org/wiki/view/Asterisk+phones).
 - Unlocked Android phones.
+- Got any phones?
-- Bulk RJ-11 cable or any standard phone cable.
+- Bulk RJ-11, Cat 5, Cat 6, etc. cable.
 - Bulk power cable.
-- Concrete, conduit, and related installation hardware.
+- Concrete, conduit, rebar, other useful materials.

 If you would like to part with any of these items, please contact <a href='mailto:operator@futel.net'>operator@futel.net</a>, or dial 0 from any Futel phone.